evhub/coconut/DOCS.md

 ### `strict` Mode

 If the `--strict` or `-s` flag is enabled, Coconut will throw errors on various style problems.
 These are
-- mixing of tabs and spaces (without `--strict` Coconut just shows a Warning),
+- mixing of tabs and spaces (without `--strict` will still show a Warning),
+- missing new line at end of file (without `--strict` will still show a Warning),
 - use of the Python-style `lambda` statement,
 - use of `u` to denote Unicode strings,
 - use of backslash continuations (implicit continuations are preferred), and
-- trailing whitespace at the end of lines.
+- trailing whitespace at end of lines.

 It is recommended that you use the `--strict` or `-s` flag if you are starting a new Coconut project, as it will help you write cleaner code.